What is a Network Operations Center (NOC)?

 What is NOC Monitoring?

-What is an example of a network operations center?
+What is an Example of a Network Operations Center?

 Examples include mobile phone operator’s service management, large communication networks operated by big companies or nations traffic control centers, emergency service networks and utility provider systems.

-What is the main purpose of the NOC?
+What is the Main Purpose of the NOC?

 A Network Operations Center (NOC) functions as a centralized facility where organizations monitor and manage their network infrastructure to maintain optimal performance and availability.
 Network components undergo continuous oversight while incident response occurs rapidly to minimize downtime and proactive measures are taken to prevent potential issues.